forwardcollege/bew1.1_contact_form/README.md

 Your challenge is to build a contact form that meets the following requirements:

+- Use the code here as a starting point: https://github.com/forwardschool/bew1.1_contact_form
 - The form should be able to detect if any of the fields are empty and display an error message if so.
 - The form should be able to detect if the email address is invalid and display an error message if so.
 - The form should be able to detect if the message is less than 10 characters and display an error message if so.